Last updated

 Choose the lightest path that fits the job: native features for speed and governance, no code for quick experiments and gap filling, API builds for custom logic, scale, and strict compliance.
 Measure impact on reply time, data completeness, stage conversion, and forecast accuracy.

-For a pragmatic AI CRM setup, folk CRM is the safest bet.
+For sales teams of 20-50 people exploring ChatGPT integrations, folk CRM is the safest bet.
 Native ChatGPT connection, Magic Fields for enrichment and drafting, smooth Gmail and LinkedIn workflows, minimal admin.